Emmely2008/Test-Assignment-with-Selenium2/README.md

 ## Automated System Testing with Selenium2
 *Emmely Lundberg cph-el69*

-Demonstrate how to use Selenium to test a modern interactive (JavaScript driven) web application, and some of the problems involved with automated GUI testing1.
+*Demonstrate how to use Selenium to test a modern interactive (JavaScript driven) web application, and some of the problems involved with automated GUI testing1.
-This is a StudyPoint exercise and will end up as part of an exam-question as sketched below:
+This is a StudyPoint exercise and will end up as part of an exam-question as sketched below: *

 _______________
 #### 1) Discuss Pros and Cons with manual versus automated tests

-Manual tests takes longer time to implement but the time is gained be repeating the test again and again.
+Automated testing takes longer time to implement but the time is gained be repeating the test again and again.
-We reuse the test in regression testing if the tests passes we verify that the software works when changes to the code is made.
+We reuse the automated tests in regression testing.
+If the tests passes we are verified that the software works when changes to the code is made.

 Pros and cons with automated tests: